New Student Information

-- Duct tape, masking tape, nails, or thumbtacks intended for hanging wall items
+- Duct tape, nails, or thumbtacks intended for hanging wall items

 - Halogen lamps and multiple head spider lamps.
-These types of lamps are particularly prone to starting fires.
 These types of lamps are not only prone to tipping, but may readily ignite objects such as curtains, bedding, lofts, or clothes if placed under or near them.
 Please leave halogen and spider lamps at home.

 What are my room dimensions and can I see my room during the summer?

-Once you receive your housing assignment letter you can find your room dimensions located on the residence life website by clicking on residence halls and the name of your building.
-You are also welcome to visit your room before classes begin by contacting the Residence Life office ahead of time to set up a tour.
+Once you receive your housing assignment email, you can find your room dimensions located on the residence life website by clicking on residence halls and the name of your building.
+You are also welcome to visit your room before classes begin by contacting the Residence Life office ahead of time to schedule a tour.